GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/development.md

 The configuration for the associated GitHub actions is at `.github/workflows/pages.yml`.

-You can test the reder before pushing to GitHub by [installing Jekyll](https://jekyllrb.com/docs/installation/) on your worksation and following [these instructions](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll#building-your-site-locally).
+You can test the render before pushing to GitHub by [installing Jekyll](https://jekyllrb.com/docs/installation/) on your worksation and following [these instructions](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll#building-your-site-locally).